assurrussa/largridview/README.md

 # Package LarGridView

+### LarGridView package for working with grid view in Laravel with Vue.js

-A simple package for the view of the grid on Vue.
-It is easily customizable and easy to work.
-The main task of the grid package takes over.
+A simple package to view the grid on Vue with the Laravel web framework.
+Easy to configure and easy to operate.
+The main task of the grid package takes on.
 You do the rest.

 ## Installation